XinshaoAmosWang/Improving-Mean-Absolute-Error-against-CCE/README.md

 # IMAE for Noise-Robust Learning: Mean Absolute Error Does Not Treat Examples Equally and Gradient Magnitude’s Variance Matters
 Project page for [Mean Absolute Error Does Not Treat Examples Equally and Gradient Magnitude's Variance Matters](https://arxiv.org/pdf/1903.12141.pdf).

 ### :+1: Please Help Give Me A Star and Advertise This Work IF You Like This Work.
 I Need To Convince My Friends That This Is A Good Work Although It Is NOT PUBLISHED YET.
 If You Would Like To Reproduce My Results, I Am Very Glad To Help.
-THNAK YOU SO MUCH!
+THANK YOU SO MUCH!

 ### :+1: If You have any questions on this work, Please feel free to contact me.